 - Dave states that to create the singularity, we will reverse engineer the human brain and create machines as intelligent as we are.
 This is incorrect.
-The conjecture is that by creating machines that are capable of learning, they will make themselves more intelligent than humans.
+The conjecture is that we will create machines that are capable of learning, and that they will make themselves more intelligent than humans.
 Also, learning systems are not based on reverse engineering the human brain.
 Modern neural networks are mathematical constructs only loosely based on living organisms.

-- Dave conflates the transfer of human consciousness into machines with the singularity, implying that the conjecture states that first causes the second.
-Most people who find the singularity conjecture plausible don’t seriously believe that will be the case.
-Rather, things like transfer of human consciousness might result from the AI singularity.
+- Dave conflates the transfer of human consciousness into machines with the singularity, implying that the conjecture states that first leads directly to the second.
+Most people who find the singularity conjecture plausible don’t seriously believe that is be the case.
+Rather, things like transfer of human consciousness may result from the AI singularity.

 As to Dave’s claims about why it’s “bullshit”:

 - He appeals to the authority of Sam Harris, who is not an expert in artificial intelligence.

 - He compares the singularity to religion, based on his mistaken belief that the singularity is somehow the same as the idea of transfer of human consciousness.

 - The claim that the transfer of human consciousness to machines is a religious belief is false, since such a transfer would based in science (though not science we have today) rather than superstition.
 Dave is confusing speculation or futurism with religion.

 - He claims that people will shun AI technology, yet we see huge demand for data science in business software.
 The AI behind intelligent search, which is driving enhanced productivity in many white collar industries, making it enormously attractive to businesses that need to remain competitive, is exactly what is proposed to be likely to lead to an AI singularity.